• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • Implant coverage level: 20% - 50%

-Ameritas offers dental only plan or plans that can also include vision insurance.
-Some states have more plans available than others, but there are typically at least three options for most people.
+Ameritas offers dental-only plans or plans that include vision insurance.
+Some states have more plans available than others, but most people typically have at least three options.

-All Ameritas plans have incremental benefits, including an incremental annual maximum.
+All Ameritas plans have incremental benefits, including an annual maximum that increases each year.
 Plans will either maximize their benefits after two or three years.
-The nice thing about Ameritas is that they do not have waiting periods for any of their covered services.
+The nice thing about Ameritas is that it does not have waiting periods for any of its covered services.

 • No waiting period